top of page

 Artistic Background

-Art has been a constant in my life, from early doodles to a formal Certificate in Illustration in my young adult life from the well known 'Draw Me' Art Instruction Schools in Minneapolis.
+Art has been a constant in my life, from early doodles to a formal Certificate in Illustration in my very young adult life from the well known 'Draw Me' Art Instruction Schools in Minneapolis.
 This correspondence course provided a strong foundation in shapes, values, and colors, honing my drawing skills.
 Alongside my artistic pursuits, I hold a BSBA in Finance/Math, an MA in Education (Curriculum and Instruction), and a PhD in Education.
 These academic achievements inform my creative and teaching practices, blending discipline with imagination.
 Art gives me the energy I need to do the work I do and I am ready to do more art!

 Professional Development and Community